Online Master’s in CybersecurityOnline Master’s in CybersecurityOnline Master’s in Cybersecurity

 Experience the Syracuse University Difference and Protect the Digital World

-The top-ranked online M.S. in Cybersecurity program from Syracuse University’s College of Engineering and Computer Science prepares students to identify, prevent and counteract cybercrime through cutting-edge research, curricular innovations and multidisciplinary collaboration.1
+The distinguished online M.S. in Cybersecurity program from Syracuse University’s College of Engineering and Computer Science prepares students to identify, prevent and counteract cybercrime through cutting-edge research, curricular innovations and multidisciplinary collaboration.1

 Live, Online Classes

 Our collaborative online classes with HD video bring you face to face with your classmates and faculty each week, as well as virtual immersion experiences featuring industry leaders.

 Our professors have received recognition from top national security organizations, including funding from the National Security Agency (NSA) to develop their open-source, hands-on cybersecurity curriculum.2